creatvie-introvert/wordweaver/README.md

 - As a user, I want to play without needing to sign up or log in.
 - As a user, I want to see clues displayed beside or beneath the crossword puzzle so I know how to solve it.
 - As a user, I want to be able to input letters into the crossword grid so I can solve the puzzle.
-- As a user, I the puzzle grid to adapt t the length of the answers so that every quiz feels custom-built.
+- As a user, I want the puzzle grid to adapt t the length of the answers so that every quiz feels custom-built.
 - As a user, I want to be notified when I've correctly completed the puzzle so I know I've solved it.

 User stories and development tasks are fully detailed on the [GitHub Project Board](https://github.com/users/creatvie-introvert/projects/13/views/1), showcasing steps taken to bring the project to completion.